MicrosoftDocs/windows-itpro-docs/windows/whats-new/temporary-enterprise-feature-control.md

 - The device installs the annual feature update that enables the new features by default
 - The device receives a policy that enables features behind temporary enterprise control
-  - When the policy is enabled, all features on the device behind temporary control are turned on when the device next restarts.
+  - When the policy is enabled, all features on the device behind temporary control are turned on when the device restarts.

 ### Policy settings for temporary enterprise feature control

 You can use a policy to enable features that are behind temporary enterprise feature control.
-When this policy is enabled, all features that were disabled behind temporary enterprise feature control are turned on when the device next reboots.
-The following polices apply to Windows 11, version 22H2 with [KB5022845](https://support.microsoft.com/kb/5022845) and later:
+When this policy is enabled, all features that were disabled behind temporary enterprise feature control are turned on when the device reboots.
+The following policies apply to Windows 11, version 22H2 with [KB5022845](https://support.microsoft.com/kb/5022845) and later:

 - **Group Policy:** Computer Configuration\Administrative Templates\Windows Components\Windows Update\Manage end user experience\\**Enable features introduced via servicing that are off by default**